NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get paths to/from root from a code

+`ConceptTests.GetPathToRoot()` - Return paths to the root concept from a specified terminology and code.
-Return paths to/from the root concept from a specified terminology and code.
+`ConceptTests.GetPathFromRoot()` - Return paths from the root concept from a specified terminology and code.

 ```
 curl "$API_URL/concept/ncit/C3224/pathsToRoot" | jq '.'